dotnet/csharpstandard/standard/expressions.md

 ### §stack-allocation Stack allocation

-A stack allocation initializer is an expression that allocates a block of memory from the call stack.
-The ***call stack*** is an area of memory where local variables are stored.
-The call stack is not part of the managed heap.
+A stack allocation expression allocates a block of memory from the execution stack.
+The ***execution stack*** is an area of memory where local variables are stored.
+The execution stack is not part of the managed heap.
 The memory used for local variable storage is automatically recovered when the current function returns.

+The result of a stack allocation may not be copied out of its safe-context (§safe-context-rules).
+The safe context rules for a stack allocation expression are described in §safe-context-rules-stackalloc.

 ```ANTLR
 stackalloc_expression